-The expansion of surveillance capabilities and erosion of digital privacy has fundamentally altered how people engage in political discourse, activism, and dissent online.
-What began with post-9/11 security measures has evolved into comprehensive tracking of digital political behavior by both government agencies and private corporations.
+The expansion of surveillance capabilities and reduction in digital privacy protections has reshaped how people engage in political discourse, activism, and dissent online.
+What began with post-9/11 security measures has evolved into broad tracking of digital political behavior by both government agencies and private corporations.

 Key Mechanisms